Reaction mechanism study for multinucleon transfer processes in collisions of spherical and deformed nuclei at energies near and above the Coulomb barrier: The $^{16}$O+$^{154}$Sm reaction: TDHF ANALYSIS

 In the case of $E_{\rm lab}$\,=\,134\,MeV, the experimental data are limited for ($0$p) and ($-1$p) channels with transfer of few neutrons (cf.~Figs.~\ref{AngDistSm} and \ref{SigmaInt154Sm}).
 The agreement between theoretical predictions and measurements is reasonable, although the data are limited and TDHF provides somewhat smaller cross sections, especially for the ($-1$p,\,$-1$n) channel.

 In the case of $E_{\rm lab}$\,=\,85\,MeV, cross sections were measured for more abundant proton-transfer channels, as compared to the $E_{\rm lab}$\,=\,134\,MeV case.
 For transfer of a few nucleons, i.e., ($-1$p,\,$0$n) and ($-1$p,\,$-1$n), we again find reasonable agreement between the theoretical and experimental results.
 For other measured cross sections, however, TDHF substantially underestimates the experimental data, even after the inclusion of secondary deexcitation effects with \texttt{GEMINI++} (compare filled circles and shaded histograms).
 On the other hand, we find that the cross sections for secondary products associated with $E_{\rm lab}$\,=\,134\,MeV (open histograms) follow nicely the trends observed in the experimental data for $E_{\rm lab}$\,=\,85\,MeV.
 Especially, production of $^{10,11}$B, $^9$Be, and $^{6,7}$Li can only be explained by light-charged-particle emissions from excited PLFs.
 It indicates that the effects of secondary deexcitation processes, i.e., excitation energies, may be underestimated for $E_{\rm lab}$\,=\,85\,MeV in the present TDHF+GEMINI analysis.
+Indeed, the TKEL value for mean binary products in $E_{\rm lab}$\,=\,85\,MeV was at most 30\,MeV in TDHF [cf.\ Fig.~\ref{Fig:overview}(a)], whereas experimental TKEL distributions for $^{10,11}$B, $^9$Be, and $^{6,7}$Li show substantial deep-inelastic components around TKEL\,$\approx$\,40--60\,MeV, which indicates importance of secondary light-particle emissions.

 The underestimation of excitation energy may be originated from the mean-field nature of the TDHF approach.
 To evaluate excitation energy of reaction products, mean total excitation energy was distributed equally to the binary products.
 On one hand, it has been well established that TDHF can provide quantitative description of the most probable reaction outcomes, such as average total excitation energy.
 On the other hand, in reality, the excitation energy has certain distribution, meaning that part of fragments can have higher excitation energies than the mean value, for which larger evaporation effects are expected.
 To improve the description, one may employ a theoretical framework that incorporates beyond-TDHF fluctuations and correlations, e.g., time-dependent random phase approximation (TDRPA) \cite{Simenel(review)} which is based on an extended variational principle of Balian and V\'en\'eroni \cite{BV(1981)} or stochastic mean-field (SMF) approach \cite{Ayik(2008),Lacroix(2014),KS_AS_Ni-Pb}.
 A work on kinetic energy distributions within the SMF approach is in progress \cite{AS_KS_Xe-Pb}.